v

 Submissions from Editors, Editorial Board Members, or Employees

 Submissions from editors, members of the editorial board or employees will go through the same rigorous peer-review process as other submissions, and will be treated no differently to any other manuscripts submitted to the journal.
 To ensure unbiased review, the Editor-in-Chief, Associate Editor, Editorial Board Member, and the Editorial Staff will not make decision for, handle, or review his/her own manuscript.
-And all possible measures are undertaken to avoid any potential conflict of interest in handling of such manuscripts at all the stages including allocation of handling editor, selection of reviewers, decision making and, if required, processing for publication.
+And all possible measures are undertaken to avoid any potential conflict of interest in handling of such manuscripts at all stages including allocation of handling editor, selection of reviewers, decision making, and, if required, processing for publication.
 Moreover, the status of editorial board membership/employment should be declared in the conflict of interest statement of the published article.

 Submission Checklist